 Substantially all domestic employees are covered by a defined contribution pension plan maintained by the Company.
 Effective December 31, 2003, the Company's defined benefit plan was frozen and no additional benefits have been accrued after that date.
 As a result, the accumulated benefit obligation and projected benefit obligation are equal.
-These frozen retirement income benefits are provided to employees under defined benefit pay-related and flat-dollar plans, which are noncontributory.
-In conjunction with the acquisition of Doble, the Company assumed responsibility for their defined benefit plan and has frozen the plan effective December 31, 2008 and no additional benefits have been accrued after that date.
+These frozen retirement income benefits are provided to employees under defined benefit pay-related and flatdollar plans, which are noncontributory.
+In conjunction with the acquisition of Doble, the Company assumed responsibility for their defined benefit plan and has frozen the plan effective December 31, 2008, and no additional benefits have been accrued after that date.
 Effective October 1, 2009, the Company's defined benefit plan and Doble's benefit plan were merged into one plan.
 The annual contributions to the defined benefit retirement plans equal or exceed the minimum funding requirements of the Employee Retirement Income Security Act or applicable local regulations.
 In addition to providing retirement income benefits, the Company provides unfunded postretirement health and life insurance benefits to certain retirees.
 To qualify, an employee must retire at age 55 or later and the employee's age plus service must equal or exceed 75.
 Retiree contributions are defined as a percentage of medical premiums.
 Consequently, retiree contributions increase with increases in the medical premiums.
 The life insurance plans are noncontributory and provide coverage of a flat dollar amount for qualifying retired employees.
 Effective December 31, 2004, no new retirees are eligible for life insurance benefits.

 The Company uses a measurement date of September 30 for its pension and other postretirement benefit plans.
-The Company has an accrued benefit liability of \$0.7 million and \$0.7 million at September 30, 2010 and 2009, respectively, related to its other postretirement benefit obligations.
+The Company has an accrued benefit liability of \$0.8 million and \$0.7 million at September 30, 2011 and 2010, respectively, related to its other postretirement benefit obligations.
 All other information related to its postretirement benefit plans is not considered material to the Company's results of operations or financial condition.

-The following tables provide a reconciliation of the changes in the pension plans and fair value of assets over the two-year period ended September 30, 2010, and a statement of the funded status as of September 30, 2010, and 2009:
+The following tables provide a reconciliation of the changes in the pension plans and fair value of assets over the two-year period ended September 30, 2011, and a statement of the funded status as of September 30, 2011, and 2010.

-Pension B

-(Dollars in millions) 2010 2009
+(Dollars in millions) 2011 2010

-Reconciliation of benefit obligation
+Reconciliation of benefit obligation 2010

-Net benefit obligation at beginning of year \$ 74.9 59.7
+Net benefit obligation at beginning of year \$ 79.4 74.9

-Service cost 0.2 0.4
+Service cost 0.1 0.2

-Interest cost 4.0 4.2
+Interest cost 3.9 4.0

-Actuarial loss 4.2 13.9
+Actuarial loss 4.8 4.2

-Settlements (8.0) (0.3)
+Settlements (1.8) (0.8)

-Gross benefits paid (3.1) (3.0)
+Gross benefits paid (3.2) (3.1)

-Net benefit obligation at end of year \$ 79.4 74.9
+Net benefit obligation at end of year \$ 83.2 79.4

+, , , , , , , , , , , , , , , , , , , ===

-(Dollars in millions) Pension B 2010 enefits 2009
+(Dollars in millions) 2011 2010

-Reconciliation of fair value of plan assets 2010 2009
+Reconciliation of fair value of plan assets

-1.000 Hollian of Ian Talao of Plan accord

-Fair value of plan assets at beginning of year \$ 46.5 48.0
+Fair value of plan assets at beginning of year \$ 49.2 46.5

-Actual return on plan assets 4.2 (8.0)
+Actual return on plan assets 0.8 4.2

-Employer contributions 2.4 2.6
+Employer contributions 5.5 2.4

-Gross benefits paid (3.1) (3.0)
+Gross benefits paid (3.2) (3.1)

-Settlements (0.8) (0.3)
+Settlements (1.8) (8.0)

-Fair value of plan assets at end of year \$ 49.2 46.5
+Fair value of plan assets at end of year \$ 50.5 49.2

-(Dellawa in williams) Pension B

-(Dollars in millions) 2010 2009
+(Dollars in millions) 2011 2010

-Funded Status • (20.2) (20.4)
+Funded Status

-Funded status at end of year \$ (30.2) (28.4)
+Funded status at end of year \$(32.7) (30.2)

 Unrecognized prior service cost

-Unrecognized net actuarial (gain) loss (00.4)
+Unrecognized net actuarial (gain) loss

-Accrued benefit cost (30.2) (28.4)
+Accrued benefit cost (32.7) (30.2)

 Amounts recognized in the Balance Sheet consist of:

 Noncurrent asset

-Current liability (0.3) (1.0)
+Current liability (0.2) (0.3)

-Noncurrent liability (29.9) (27.4)
+Noncurrent liability (32.5) (29.9)

-Accumulated other comprehensive income/loss (before tax effect) 34.1 30.5
+Accumulated other comprehensive (income)/loss

+(before tax effect) 41.3 34.1

-Amounts recognized in Accumulated Other Comprehensive Income/Loss consist of:
+Amounts recognized in Accumulated Other

+Comprehensive (Income)/Loss consist of:

-Net actuarial loss 34.0 30.4
+Net actuarial loss 41.2 34.0

 Prior service cost 0.1 0.1

-Accumulated Other Comprehensive Income/Loss \$ 34.1 30.5
+Accumulated Other Comprehensive

+(Income)/Loss \$ 41.3 34.1

+' '